joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 *The token is classified as a secure value, so although it is visible in plain text here, it will not be parsed through in the deployment logs.*

+Verify that the Resource Group and the User-Assigned managed identity exist with appropriate permissions.

+1. Open the Codespace
+2.